asiljan/FirebaseChat/README.md

 # Firebase Chat

 A simple mobile chat implemented using Firebase.
 Project was developed in Android Studio 2.
 Currently, application supports sign in with Google.
+Currently, the application is using Heroku cloud platform for server.
+If you want to setup a local server, please look at [Local server](#local-server) section.

 ## Screenshots